BNP Paribas Arbitrage SA Has $21.62 Million Stock Position in Old Dominion Freight Line, Inc. (NASDAQ:ODFL)

 Analyst Ratings Changes

 A number of research firms have recently issued reports on ODFL.
-Morgan Stanley lowered their price objective on shares of Old Dominion Freight Line from $314.00 to $310.00 and set an “equal weight” rating on the stock in a report on Monday, October 3rd.
-StockNews.com began coverage on shares of Old Dominion Freight Line in a report on Wednesday, October 12th.
-They set a “hold” rating on the stock.
-Susquehanna lowered their target price on shares of Old Dominion Freight Line from $265.00 to $260.00 in a report on Thursday, October 27th.
+Susquehanna lowered their price objective on shares of Old Dominion Freight Line from $265.00 to $260.00 in a report on Thursday, October 27th.
+Cowen boosted their target price on shares of Old Dominion Freight Line to $267.00 in a report on Thursday, October 27th.
+Raymond James boosted their target price on shares of Old Dominion Freight Line from $290.00 to $300.00 and gave the stock an “outperform” rating in a report on Thursday, October 27th.
 UBS Group lowered their target price on shares of Old Dominion Freight Line from $288.00 to $279.00 and set a “neutral” rating on the stock in a report on Thursday, July 28th.
-Finally, Credit Suisse Group boosted their target price on shares of Old Dominion Freight Line from $285.00 to $292.00 and gave the stock a “neutral” rating in a report on Thursday, October 27th.
+Finally, Vertical Research downgraded shares of Old Dominion Freight Line from a “hold” rating to a “sell” rating and set a $260.00 target price on the stock. in a report on Wednesday, August 17th.
 Three equities research analysts have rated the stock with a sell rating, ten have given a hold rating and three have given a buy rating to the company.
 Based on data from MarketBeat.com, the company presently has a consensus rating of “Hold” and an average price target of $296.25.

 Insider Activity